jasonumiker/kubernetes-training/README.md

 ~![](https://istio.io/latest/docs/examples/bookinfo/withistio.svg)

 To install the sample app run:
-* `kubectl label namespace default istio-injection=enabled`
+* `kubectl label namespace default istio-injection=enabled` - This tells the Istio mutating admission controller to add the Istio sidecars to each Pod in the default Namespace (for new Pods that launch after the label was added)
-* `kubectl apply -f bookinfo/platform/kube/bookinfo.yaml`
+* `kubectl apply -f bookinfo/platform/kube/bookinfo.yaml` - This deploys our sample application as above
-* `kubectl apply -f bookinfo/gateway-api/bookinfo-gateway.yaml`
+* `kubectl apply -f bookinfo/gateway-api/bookinfo-gateway.yaml` - This deploys a LoadBalancer controlled by the Kubernetes Gateway API (Istio's controller that adheres to the standard) - in this case listening on http://localhost on default port 80

 Then go to the Kiali UI at http://localhost:20001/.
 You'll need a token that you can get by running `kubectl -n istio-system create token kiali`.